 Valuing your website is similar to evaluating other business balance sheet items.
 So are you valuing your website as an asset?

 Websites have been around for 25 years now for most mainstream businesses, but remarkably so many businesses treat their website investment as a marketing expense when it is an asset.
-The test for an asset is if it has future realizable value to a business?
-Does yours?

 Is your business guilty of building a new website only to leave it static for three years, trash it and go again?